piccolbo/superpipe/docs/blogpost.md

 (6 vs. 18 additional keystrokes, excluding names).
 Whether it looks better, that's subjective.

-Actually, there were a couple of technical hurdles in implementing `yapo`.
-The first is that custom operators in R, the ones that start end end with a `%` have higher priority than `~`.
+While a fairly simple package, there were a couple of technical hurdles in implementing `yapo`.
+The first is that custom operators in R, the ones that start and end with a `%`, have higher priority than `~`.
 That would have forced us to protect every formula but the last one in a complex pipe  with `()`.
-To prevent that, `yapo` reverses the priority of `%>%` and `~`.
+To avoid that, `yapo` reverses the priority of `%>%` and `~`.
 It's a testament to the flexibility of the language that this is at all possible.
-The other hairy problem was to guess when the first argument of a function is missing, as in `filter(mpg > 15)`.
+The other hairy problem was guessing when the first argument of a function is missing, as in `filter(mpg > 15)`.
 We settled for testing for missing arguments with no defaults.
-For instance, the `.data` argument to `filter` had no default and is  not provided in `filter(mpg > 15)`.
+For instance, the `.data` argument to `filter` has no default and is  not provided in `filter(mpg > 15)`.
 Hence it is necessary to add the special argument `..` and the convention is to add it as the first, unnamed argument, which works well with `dplyr` functions and many other reasonably designed APIs.
 It's a heuristic and if it doesn't work in some cases you just have to explicitly add `..`, as in `sqrt(sqrt(..))`.

+And with that, please install `yapo` and let me know how you like it.
+Install is as simple as `devtools::install_github("piccolbo/yapo/pkg")`.
+Remember to load after `magrittr` or `dplyr` to shadow their own pipe operators.